Auto-exploration for online reinforcement learning: Introduction

+Unlike action exploration, state exploration is much less well understood in the online setting.
+To quantify the hardness of state exploration, we define a \textit{difficulty of exploration} parameter $\Dexpl$, which quantifies the cost of sufficient state exploration.
+This parameter goes under different names and definitions depending on the properties and analysis of the RL algorithm.
+For example, it can be viewed as the distribution-mismatch~\cite{agarwal2021theory}, transfer error~\cite{agarwal2020pc}, concentrability coefficient~\cite{munos2005error}, covering time~\cite{even2003learning}, diameter~\cite{tarbouriech2021provably}, or the mixing time of a Markov chain~\cite{lan2023policy,li2024stochastic,chen2022finite}.
 Because $\Dexpl$ often depends on the behavior of a stochastic RL algorithm, it is in general an \textit{algorithm-dependent} parameter.
-Equivalently, it lacks \textit{algorithm-independent} bounds, which only depend on the problem and not an algorithm's behavior.
-For instance, both~\cite{li2024stochastic,li2025policy} establish $O(\Dexpl \cdot \epsilon^{-2})$ sample complexity for policy gradient methods, where $\Dexpl$ is related to the mixing rate and stationary distribution (assuming it exists) of every Markov chain induced by an intermediate policy.
-As a result, $\Dexpl$ can be arbitrarily large.~\cite[Remark 5.2]{li2025policy} suggested that $\Dexpl$ can be algorithm-independent through implicit exploration, but no rigorous bounds were provided.
-Later, it was shown that under similar structural assumptions as~\cite{li2025policy} and $\epsilon$-greedy exploration, then on-policy Q-learning can attain $O(\Dexpl \cdot \epsilon^{-2})$ sample complexity~\cite{nanda2025minimal}.
-Here, $\Dexpl = O(\lambda^{-\ob})$, where $\lambda$ is the minimum action probability for any intermediate policy and $\ob \geq 2$ is an algorithm-independent constant (see Proposition~\ref{prop:pi_t_mixing} for a precise value). $\epsilon$-greedy exploration ensures $\Dexpl$ has an algorithm-independent bound of $O(\epsilon^{-\ob})$, resulting in a sub-optimal $O(\epsilon^{-(2+\ob)})$ sample complexity.
-Therefore, an algorithm-independent $O(\epsilon^{-2})$ sample complexity remains open.
-Additionally,~\cite{nanda2025minimal} is restricted to the tabular setting.
-It is unclear how function approximation, which incurs an unknown function approximation error, affects state exploration, c.f.,~\cite{gordon1996chattering}.
+Equivalently, it lacks \textit{algorithm-independent} bounds, which only depend on the problem and not on an algorithm's behavior.
+For instance,~\cite{li2024stochastic,li2025policy} established $O(\Dexpl \cdot \epsilon^{-2})$ sample complexity for policy-gradient methods, where $\Dexpl$ is related to the mixing rate and stationary distribution of every Markov chain induced by an intermediate policy.
+As a result, $\Dexpl$ can be arbitrarily large.
+It was suggested that $\Dexpl$ can be algorithm-independent through implicit exploration, but no rigorous bounds were provided~\cite[Remark 5.2]{li2025policy}.
+It was later shown that under a setup similar to~\cite[Remark 5.2]{li2025policy}, a Q-learning-type method attains $O(\Dexpl \cdot \epsilon^{-2})$ sample complexity~\cite{nanda2025minimal}.
+Here, $\Dexpl = O(\lambda^{-\ob})$, where $\lambda$ is the minimum action probability for any intermediate policy, and $\ob \geq 2$ is an algorithm-independent constant.
+Under $\epsilon$-greedy exploration, then $\lambda \geq \epsilon/\vert \cA \vert$, yielding an algorithm-independent but sub-optimal $O(\epsilon^{-(2+\ob)})$ sample complexity.
+Therefore, an algorithm-independent $O(\epsilon^{-2})$ sample complexity remains open for both the tabular (with on-policy sampling) and function approximation settings.